skrattaren/apf.rst/apf.rst

 + [p.
 226] "'How beautiful the snow is, sisters...'"

-  This whole section is a riff on Chekhov's 1901 play "`Three Sisters`_", complete with Chekhovian misunderstandings and pauses.
+  This whole section is a riff on Chekhov's 1901 play **Three Sisters**, complete with Chekhovian misunderstandings and pauses.

 + [p.
 227] "'If we moved to Bonk [...]'"